1980 French Open – Men's singles

-Two-time defending champion Björn Borg successfully defended his title, defeating Vitas Gerulaitis in the final, 6–4, 6–1, 6–2 to win the men's singles tennis title at the 1980 French Open.
-It was his fifth French Open title, following wins in 1974, 1975, 1978, and 1979.
-Borg did not lose a set during the tournament.
+Two-time defending champion Björn Borg defeated Vitas Gerulaitis in the final, 6–4, 6–1, 6–2 to win the men's singles tennis title at the 1980 French Open.
+It was his fifth French Open title and ninth major title overall.
+For the second time, Borg did not lose a set during the tournament.
+Borg also lost no more than 4 games in a set and dropped just 38 games in the entire tournament.

 Seeds

 The seeded players are listed below.
 Björn Borg is the champion; others show the round in which they were eliminated.